-- (1) An appeal or an application for permission to appeal does not operate to stay execution of or proceedings on the judgment subject to the appeal or application nor does it invalidate proceedings that have already been taken on the judgment. - (2) The Court may, however, order a stay of execution of, or proceedings on, a judgment for any proper reason.
+- (1) An appeal does not operate to stay execution of or proceedings on the judgment subject to the appeal nor does it invalidate proceedings that have already been taken on the judgment. - (2) The Court may, however, order a stay of execution of, or proceedings on, a judgment because it is subject to appeal or for any other proper reason.